cesar-rgon/desktop-app-installer/README.md

 ---
 [Back to index](#index)

+### ANNEX

+#####  Subscript file considerations:
+  * The filename must follow next pattern: ApplicationName[_i386/_x64]
+    - ApplicationName: must be identical (case-sensitive) to the application name defined in [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian], [applicationList.linuxmint][applicationList.linuxmint] or [applicationList.lmde][applicationList.lmde] file.
+    - _i386 / _x64: Optional if neccessary.
+Script to be executed only if match corresponding O.S. architecture (that means, i386 for 32 bits O.S.; x64 for 64 bits O.S.).
+  * The script must be ubicated in _./third-party-repo_ folder if it's valid for all supported linux distros.
+We call general subscript.
+  * The script must be ubicated in _./third-party-repo/ubuntu_, _./third-party-repo/debian_, _./third-party-repo/linuxmint_, _./third-party-repo/lmde_ folder if it's valid only for a specific supported linux distro.
+We call specific subscript.
+  * Is possible to create specific and general subscripts for a same thrid-party repository.
+Both will be executed.

+#####  Subscript commands considerations:
+  * No need to use 'sudo' in commands because the subscript will be executed as root user.
+  * Use common variables supplied by [commonVariables.sh][commonVariables.sh] file.
+  * This script must be non-interactive, that means, no echo to monitor, no read from keyboard, no wait confirmation.

 ### Author notes
 Any contribution to this project would be appreciated.
 I hope you find it useful.